Great Pop Culture Debate

 BY Eric Rezsnyak

-Let’s get into the makeover challenge, in which the eliminated queens were brought back and turned into the sisters of the existing Top 6.
+Let’s get into the makeover challenge, in which the eliminated queens were brought back and turned into the drag sisters of the existing Top 6.
 Below find my take on each pair of queens.
-Before we do, we need to acknowledge here and now the universal truth: judging in makeover episodes is always, ALWAYS bullshit.
+Before we get into it, we need to acknowledge a universal truth: judging in makeover episodes is always, ALWAYS bullshit.
 No other challenge on this show is as subjective as the makeover, and it is ripe for exploitation by Production to either push a queen for storyline purposes, or to chop a queen for whom they have no further need.
 We have seen it over and over and over again on every single “Drag Race” franchise.
 The judges use wildly differing criteria in their judging, sometimes even directly contradicting themselves from season to season.
 It’s just the way the game works.

 Note that there will be spoilers below, and I STRONGLY encourage you to watch the episode before reading on.
 Not yet signed up for Paramount+?
 Click right here: